score-spec/docs/content/en/docs/Concepts/environment-configuration.md

 description:
 ---

-Environment specific configuration allows the Score Specification file to be combined with variables to run Workloads in the target environment.
+Environment-specific configuration allows the Score Specification file to be combined with variables to run Workloads in the target environment.

-### Key use
+### Use case

-Score uses environment specific configurations to support a wide range of use cases, including the following:
+Score supports environment-specific configurations.
+The following list describes a use case for Score's support of environment configuration.

-- The Score Specification declares that a Workload is available on a TCP port.
+1. The Score Spec declares that a Workload is available on a TCP port.
-- The configuration value is sourced from the target environment's application settings.
+1. The configuration value is then sourced from the target's environment application settings.
-- The Score Specification declares that the Workload is deployed in multiple replicas so that the application can scale up.
-- The exact number of replicas can differ given the environment.
+1. The Score Spec declares that the Workload is deployed in multiple replicas so that the application can scale up.
+The exact number of replicas can differ given the environment.
-- The environment specific variables include each value for the specific environment.
+1. The environment specific variables include a value for each of the environments.
-- The Score Specification declares a container image name and tag.
+1. The Score Spec declares a container image name and tag.
 The image pull secret to fetch the image from the registry has to made available by the platform.

-For more information see, [Environment variables for Score Specification]({{< ref "/content/en/docs/environment variables/_index.md" >}} "Environment variables").
+For more information, see [Environment variables for Score Specification]({{< ref "/content/en/docs/environment variables/_index.md" >}} "Environment variables").